zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

     }

     /**
-     * This method setups the file and its data for the rest of the test methods.
+     * This method sets up the file and its data for the rest of the test methods.
 As such, this method should
      * be called first in the main method.
      * <p>
      * Retrieve the contents of the fileNamePath value based on its search filter settings.
      * <p>
      * For this case, no search result is returned due to case-sensitive search.
      *
-     * @param fileNamePath file name with path
+     * @param fileNamePath file name with a path
      * @author Frank Giordano
      */
     private static void getFileTextContentWithSearchFilterNoResults(String fileNamePath) {